w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 * Liaisons from worldwide standards organizations (ISO, ETSI, CEN and CENELEC, etc.)
 * Liaisons from worldwide government and/or regulatory agencies considering referencing the updated WCAG2ICT (U.S. Access Board, EU, Canada, potentially others)

-The list of liaisons will be updated to show official organization representation of the participants in the task force, as found in the [WCAG2ICT participants](https://www.w3.org/groups/tf/wcag2ict/participants/) list.
+The list of liaisons can be found in the [WCAG2ICT participants](https://www.w3.org/groups/tf/wcag2ict/participants/) list.

 ## Communication